RubenRipoll/RubenRipoll/README.md

-- 👋 Hi, I’m @RubenRipoll
+👋 Hi, I’m a RubenRipoll.
+I’m a frontend developer!